JeanHuguesRobert/StructEnv/README.md

 to improve the RFC and the generated code.

 So far, AI tools that I tested perform poorly, humans still rule!
-But maybe that's just because I'm so dumb at writting specifications ;)
+But maybe that's just because I'm so dumb at writing specifications ;)

 Yours,

    Jean Hugues, aka Baron Mariani di Corti.
-   15th of March 2025, Corti, Corsica.
+   15th of March 2025, Corti, Corsica."
-"

 What follows was extensivly edited using AI code assistants.